VariantSync/DiffDetective/README.md

 Start the docker deamon.
 Clone this repository.
 Open a terminal and navigate to the root directory of this repository.
-To build the Docker container you can run the _build_ script corresponding to your OS.
+To build the Docker container you can run the `build` script corresponding to your operating system.
 #### Windows:
 `.\build.bat`
 #### Linux/Mac (bash):
 `./build.sh`

 ### 1.2 Start the replication
-To execute the replication you can run the _execute_ script corresponding to your OS with `replication` as first argument.
+To execute the replication you can run the `execute` script corresponding to your operating system with `replication` as first argument.

 #### Windows:
 `.\execute.bat replication`